 Punishment for blue underwear

-stored.
+was stored.
 I jumped once to it.
 Many others jumped too.
-Known paramedic told me about underwear left in abandoned
+Known paramedic told me about underwear left in

-cellar.
+abandoned cellar.
 It was blue, non regular.
 I got ride of issued ones and took those blue.
-Later I got one week of penitentiary
+Later I got one week of